TheOdinProject/curriculum/databases/project_databases.md

 </div>

 ### Student Solutions
-If you've been keeping track of the SQL Zoo solutions, put them here!
-Some that we found online are provided in the "Additional Resources" section below but are incomplete.
-Submit a link to your solutions below by using a pull request.
+If you've been keeping track of the SQL Zoo solutions, [put them here!](https://github.com/TheOdinProject/curriculum/blob/master/databases/project_databases.md) submit a link to your solutions below by using a pull request.
 See the section on [Contributing](http://github.com/TheOdinProject/curriculum/blob/master/contributing.md) for how.

 * Add your solution below this line!
 * [Raiko's Solution](https://github.com/Cypher0/sql_zoo)